 Business Plans and Objectives

 Your procedures are written to explain how to deliver performance towards your business plan.
-Your procedures document your processes and how your process interact within a system of processes.
+Your procedures document your process, Key Performance Measures (KPI) from your business plan, and how your process interact within a system of processes.
 Key elements from your business plan include market requirements, expectations of management and shareholders for growth, earnings, costs, and maybe productivity.
 But if it is documented in your company’s business plan, then it is a required input document for your procedure writer.

 Mission, Vision, and Values